hebaishi/easy-cpp-print/README.md

 Simply include the header file ```easyprint``` and use the implemented print function to print your containers.
 All containers that contain a ```const_iterator``` are supported. ```std::tuple``` is also supported.
 The content of the container can be printed to any ```std::ostream```.

 Arbitrary nested containers are also supported, with the exception of tuples of non-trivial types.
+Nested tuples are allowed, however.

 #### Example: